civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 34

-  **(1)** A person **or vessel that** enters into an assurance of compliance under paragraph 33(1)(a) is, unless a review is requested under subsection (2), deemed to have committed the violation in respect of which the assurance was entered into.
+  **(1)** A person or vessel that enters into an assurance of compliance under paragraph 33(1)(a) is, unless a review is requested under subsection (2), deemed to have committed the violation in respect of which the assurance was entered into.

-  **(2)** A person **or vessel that** enters into an assurance of compliance may, within **48** hours after the assurance is signed, unless a notice of default is served within that period under subsection 36(1), file a request with the Tribunal for a review of the facts of the violation, in which case the assurance is deemed to be a notice of violation and a review under subsection 39(1) of the facts of the violation and of the amount of the penalty is deemed to have been requested.
+  **(2)** A person or vessel that enters into an assurance of compliance may, within 48 hours after the assurance is signed, unless a notice of default is served within that period under subsection 36(1), file a request with the Tribunal for a review of the facts of the violation, in which case the assurance is deemed to be a notice of violation and a review under subsection 39(1) of the facts of the violation and of the amount of the penalty is deemed to have been requested.

 ### Section 35

-If the Minister is satisfied that an assurance of compliance under paragraph 33(1)(a) has been complied with, the Minister **must** cause a notice to that effect to be served on the person **or vessel** and, on the service of the notice,
+If the Minister is satisfied that an assurance of compliance under paragraph 33(1)(a) has been complied with, the Minister must cause a notice to that effect to be served on the person or vessel and, on the service of the notice,

-no further proceedings may be taken against the person **or vessel** with respect to the violation in respect of which the assurance was entered into; and
+no further proceedings may be taken against the person or vessel with respect to the violation in respect of which the assurance was entered into; and

-any security deposited under subparagraph 33(1)(a)(ii) must be returned to the person **or vessel**.
+any security deposited under subparagraph 33(1)(a)(ii) must be returned to the person or vessel.

-> **Explanatory Note**:
-> Existing text of sections 34 and 35:
-> *Existing Text*:
-> > A person who enters into an assurance of compliance under paragraph 33(1)(a) is, unless a review is requested under subsection (2), deemed to have committed the violation in respect of which the assurance was entered into.
-> > A person who enters into an assurance of compliance may, within forty-eight hours after the assurance is signed, unless a notice of default is served within that period under subsection 36(1), file a request with the Tribunal for a review of the facts of the violation, in which case the assurance is deemed to be a notice of violation and a review under subsection 39(1) of the facts of the violation and of the amount of the penalty is deemed to have been requested.
-> > If the Minister is satisfied that an assurance of compliance under paragraph 33(1)(a) has been complied with, the Minister shall cause a notice to that effect to be served on the person and, on the service of the notice,
-> > no further proceedings may be taken against the person with respect to the violation in respect of which the assurance was entered into; and
-> > any security deposited under subparagraph 33(1)(a)(ii) must be returned to the person.

 ### Section 75